-Displays or changes the CPU affinity of tasks on the current system.
+By default displays the CPU affinity of tasks on the current system.
 The --set option can be used to move tasks from one CPU or CPU set to another.
-With the -c option, you can limit the search to a specific CPU or CPU set.
+Several options are also available to control the information to display.